aws-samples/aws-insurance-underwriting-gen-ai/README.md

 chmod +x deploy.sh && ./deploy.sh
 ```

-It will take somewhere from 7 to 10 minutes for the infrastructure to be deployed depending on your machine.
+It will take somewhere around 7 to 10 minutes for the infrastructure to be deployed depending on your machine.

 > [!IMPORTANT]
 > Note S3 Bucket url from the output.
 This is the bucket where we are going to upload a document (driving license in our example).
 It will be in the following format: